timbouvier/catapult/README.md

 # ![catapult](media/catapult.png)
-Create a distributed, fault tolerant **application as a service** by implementing **3 callback functions**.
+Create a distributed, fault tolerant **application as a service** by implementing **15 callback functions**.
 Catapult is a mesos framework SDK that abstracts the scheduler and executor interfaces, and handles persistent storage for application state.
-Catapult allows the developer to define with what level of detail they want to control their application.
+Catapult turns your application into an **application as a service** allowing you to spin 100s or 1000s of instances of your application.
+And the best part is, you don't have to worry about any of the multitenantcy logic (although you can still impose specific scheduling constraints if you want to).

 # Build Requirements
 - java